 - Sound – with coursework from the Media School and the Jacobs School of Music

 Upper level coursework

-You will begin your upper level coursework with three classes in Developmental Skills before continuing on to more advanced courses:
+You will begin your upper-level coursework with three classes in developmental skills:

-More advanced courses required by the degree expand on Developmental Skills:
+You continue to more advanced courses required by the degree, which expand on your developmental skills: